Average Treatment effect for censored competing risks data using Binomial Regression

 Details

-The first covariate in the specification of the competing risks regression model must be the treatment effect that is a factor.
+The first covariate in the specification of the competing risks regression model must be the treatment variable that should be coded as a factor.
 If the factor has more than two levels then it uses the mlogit for propensity score modelling.
 If there are no censorings this is the same as ordinary logistic regression modelling.

 Estimates the ATE using the the standard binary double robust estimating equations that are IPCW censoring adjusted.
 Rather than binomial regression we also consider a IPCW weighted version of standard logistic regression logitIPCWATE.